FBK-OpenIoT/mPickle/README.md

 ## Tests
 The mPickle project come with a set of extensive unit tests available [here](/src/tests/)

+## Benchmarks
+The mPickle project come with a benchmarking suite to compare it against JSON.
+The code and results are [here](/benchmarks/).

 ## License
 You can read the license [HERE](/LICENSE).